sayshar/alpine-rpi-os/README.md

     ```
     tar -xzvf node_exporter.tar.gz
     ```

-3)  Rename the folders with the following commands.
+3)  If you are upgrading from previous versions of prometheus and node-exporter, make a backup.
+You may delete these folders if they do not contain anything useful.

     ```
-    mv prometheus-2.31.1.linux-arm64 prometheus
+    mv prometheus prometheus-bak
     ```
     ```
-    mv node_exporter-1.2.2.linux-arm64 node_exporter
+    mv node_exporter node_exporter-bak
     ```

+4)  Rename the folders with the following commands.

+    ```
+    mv prometheus-2.32.1.linux-arm64 prometheus
+    ```
+    ```
+    mv node_exporter-1.3.1.linux-arm64 node_exporter
+    ```

-4)  Follow the guide written in README.txt contained in the $HOME directory after installing cnode, scripts and services to start the services accordingly.
+5)  Follow the guide written in README.txt contained in the $HOME directory after installing cnode, scripts and services to start the services accordingly.

     ```
     more ~/README.txt